drakkar-lig/walt-python-packages/client/walt/client/doc/md/networking.md

 As shown in the figure, there are two main requirements regarding network setup:
 * The server should have internet connectivity, in order to be able to communicate with the docker hub.
   In these documentation pages, this is sometimes refered as `walt-out`.
-* The platform LAN (or VLAN) MUST be fully dedicated to WALT.
-The WALT server will fully manage this platform network, by providing various network services, such as DHCP, NFS, TFTP, PTP, etc. We call this platform network `walt-net` in these documentation pages and in configuration files.
+* The platform LAN (or, sometimes, VLAN) MUST be fully dedicated to WALT.
+The WALT server will fully manage this platform network, by providing various network services, such as DHCP, NFS, TFTP, etc.
+  We call this platform network `walt-net` in these documentation pages and in configuration files.

 Of course we can cascade several switches to extend `walt-net`, as shown on the figure.
 Caution: connecting a walt node directly to the server (with no intermediate switch) will not work!